 - 1. The street connection is not required to provide adequate emergency access to the proposed development, future development on adjacent parcels or development along the dead-end street. - 2.
 The street connection is not necessary to provide a through connection. - 3.
 The street connection is not required to provide a secondary access point to the proposed subdivision, future development on adjacent parcels, or for the properties now served by the dead-end street, in accordance with Section 905.F.3. - 4.
 The street connection is not required to provide convenient vehicular access to the proposed subdivision or future development on adjacent parcels. - 5.
+The street connection is not necessary to accommodate future development on adjacent parcels.

+E. Dedications

-The street connection is not necessary to accommodate future development on adjacent parcels. - E. Dedications.
-Unless specifically approved otherwise all right-of-ways, utility connections, stormwater infrastructure, -and streets shall be dedicated to the VillageCity in accordance with the deed and acceptance provisions of this LDC.
-No private streets or drives utilities or stormwater infrastructure shall be accepted by the VillageCity until the right-of-way, pavement and construction standards of the VillageCity are met in their entirety and deeded to the communityCity with TrusteeCity Council Aapproval.
+Unless specifically approved otherwise all right-of-ways, utility connections, stormwater infrastructure, and streets shall be dedicated to the City in accordance with the deed and acceptance provisions of this LDC.
+No private streets or drives utilities or stormwater infrastructure shall be accepted by the City until the right-of-way, pavement and construction standards of the City are met in their entirety and deeded to the City with City Council approval.
 All proposed subdivisions to be served by private infrastructure shall include a proposed homeowners association agreement with the final application.
+The association agreements shall be reviewed and approved by the City Attorney and City Engineer, Public Works Superintendent and Water Quality Superintendent prior to final plan approval by the Development Review Board.

+F. Street Utilities Easements

+Upon specific approval of the Development Review Board, the right-of-way width may be reduced by five (5) feet on either or both sides for a total of ten (10) feet provided that a permanent easement is granted for public use.

+G. Right-of-Way Widths
-The association agreements shall be reviewed and approved by the VillageCity Attorney and VillageCity Engineer, Public Works Superintendent and Water Quality Superintendent- prior to final plan approval by the Planning CommissionDevelopment Review Board. - F. Street Utilities Easements.
-Upon specific approval of the CommissionDevelopment Review Board, the right-of-way width may be reduced by five (5) feet on either or both sides for a total of ten (10) feet provided that a permanent easement is granted for public use. - G. Right-of-Way Widths.
-For the purpose of determining right-of-way and pavement widths, the following standards shall apply. - 1.
-Major arterial shall be any street with one or more of the following characteristics: - (a) The street provides a through connection to adjoining developments. - (b) The street provides future connections to undeveloped land. - (c) The street connects two state highways, or connects two existing arterials. - (d) Traffic projections demonstrate a necessity at a future date to construct one or more additional lanes. - (e) Any subdivision road, which facilitates through traffic. - (f) The street is located in a commercial or non-residential district and the Commission Development Review Board determines a need for the right-of-way for vehicle, pedestrian and bikeway purposes, or for bus transportation purposes.

-- 2. Local residential street shall be any street not designated major arterial, private street or private driveway. - 3.
+For the purpose of determining right-of-way and pavement widths, the following standards shall apply.

+- 1. Major arterial shall be any street with one or more of the following characteristics: - (a) The street provides a through connection to adjoining developments. - (b) The street provides future connections to undeveloped land. - (c) The street connects two state highways, or connects two existing arterials. - (d) Traffic projections demonstrate a necessity at a future date to construct one or more additional lanes. - (e) Any subdivision road, which facilitates through traffic. - (f) The street is located in a commercial or non-residential district and the Development Review Board determines a need for the right-of-way for vehicle, pedestrian and bikeway purposes, or for bus transportation purposes. - 2.
+Local residential street shall be any street not designated major arterial, private street or private driveway. - 3.
 Private streets shall be as defined in Section 709 of this Code. - 4.
-Private drives shall serve no more than two (2) lots if both lots have the required sixty (60) feet of frontage on a public street. - H. Curb Cuts.
-Curb cuts shall be consistent with the provisions of Section 509 and 705 of this Code. - I. Street Surface.
+Private drives shall serve no more than two (2) lots if both lots have the required sixty (60) feet of frontage on a public street.

+H. Curb Cuts

+Curb cuts shall be consistent with the provisions of Section 509 and 705 of this Code.

+I. Street Surface

 Streets shall be hard surfaced.
-The Planning Commission Development Review Board may waive this requirement for existing private streets that are not hard surfaced and for which the total proposed number of units does not exceed five.
+The Development Review Board may waive this requirement for existing private streets that are not hard surfaced and for which the total proposed number of units does not exceed five.
 The apron and any portion in the public right-of-way must be paved twenty (20) feet beyond the edge of the public right-of-way.

-SECTION 907: EASEMENTS.
+SECTION 907: EASEMENTS

 Drainage and utility easements shall be specified on the plat.
 Easements shall be based upon standard engineering practices for the associated utility and a twenty-five (25) year design storm.
-A standard eight (8) foot easement shall be placed on all side lot lines and rear lot lines for future use for drainage and utility purposes.